Luxembourg

 The selection of the executive head is validated by an external authority

-This applies to 13 other countries: Brandenburg, Czech Republic, Greece, Hungary, Iceland, Italy, Latvia, The Netherlands, Slovakia, Spain, Sweden, Switzerland, Turkey
+This applies to 11 other countries: Brandenburg, Hungary, Iceland, Italy, Latvia, The Netherlands, North Rhine-Westphalia, Slovakia, Spain, Sweden, Switzerland

 The law states that the executive head must hold an academic position